Skip to main content

 About

-Liminal City is a single player simulation game.
+Liminal City is a single player simulation game with horror, mystery and thriller themes.
 It was developed by LIGHTWORKER GAMES and was released on December 8, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Empty streets between soulless buildings… Structures that feel familiar yet alien… And the feeling that something is constantly watching you… Liminal City is an exploration-focused psychological horror and liminal space experience in the ultra-realistic VHS style, developed with Unreal Engine 5.
 As you navigate the relatively "safe" streets of Backrooms Level 11, reality can sudde…